tjercus/react-websockets-1/README.md

 A token is used to identify the user.
 For demo purposes the token is just the user ID.
 In a real world the user would be:

-- required to provide credentials in a login form
+- required to provide credentials in a identify form
 - the server would return a signed JWT token
 - the server would verify the token on each request